harshithseera/British-Royal-Navy-DBMS/README.md

 Asks the user to input details about an officer (name, age, rank, etc.) and inserts this data into the OFFICER table.

+### add flag officer

+Asks the user to input details about an officer (name, age, rank, etc.) and inserts this data into the FLAG OFFICER table.

+### add commissioned officer

+Asks the user to input details about an officer (name, age, rank, etc.) and inserts this data into the COMMISSIONED OFFICER table.

+### add petty officer

+Asks the user to input details about an officer (name, age, rank, etc.) and inserts this data into the PETTY OFFICER table.

+### add warrant officer

+Asks the user to input details about an officer (name, age, rank, etc.) and inserts this data into the WARRANT OFFICER table.

 ### add crew

 Asks the user to input details about a crew member (name, age, role, etc.) and inserts this data into the CREW table.